 Caribbean folks are known for their juicy sweet storytelling flavored with their dramatic superfluous expressions.
 Gossips don’t just talk; they run their mouths.
 Some parents don’t tell the children to “Go bathe;” they tell them “Go wash your skin.”
-Add the rhythm and sing-songy tune of the dialect to vivid expressions like these and imagine Daisy Morton telling the story of Manny’s accident to the villagers.
+And when Daisy Morton heard about the accident, she said, "De devil trying to rip up Manny birth paper."

 She did not usually open her corner store on Sundays, but this Easter Sunday she still had kites for sale, she said, and she wanted them gone before Easter Monday.

-“Plus,” she confided in one customer, “people can’t just stand up in the road like fowls that don’t have roost; they need a place to bundle up when something tragic happens.”
+“Plus,” she confided in one customer, “people can’t just stand up in the road like fowls that don’t have roost; they need a place to bundle up when something serious happen."
 So throughout the afternoon, customers came in threes and fours and she told slightly different variations of Manny’s accident.